Saturday, October 19, 2019

 To the Asylum You Go

-The Great Depression of 1929 was on America's doorstep and James Cherry was under immense pressure from the rail companies to produce more coal from the successful mine he grew out of farming lands of northern Illinois.
-In order to alleviate some stress the owners of the Chicago Milwaukee and St. Paul Rail Road placed on him, he decided to unload his biggest burdenof the last 9 years.
-Little did he realize that his son’s removal would happen in dramatic fashion.
+The Great Depression of 1929 was on America's doorstep, and James Cherry was under immense pressure from the rail companies to produce more coal from the successful mine he grew out of farming lands of northern Illinois.
+To alleviate some of the stress that the Chicago Milwaukee and St. Paul Rail Road owners placed on him, he decided to unload his most significant burden of the last 9 years.
+Little did he realize that his son's removal would happen dramatically.

-“Beside you, grab the jacket,” the lanky orderly ordered.
-His voice trembling and his breathing was labored.
-He was unprepared for the larger orderly’s punch to Clyde's face which surprised him however no more surprised than Clyde.
+"Beside you, grab the jacket," the lanky orderly ordered.
+His voice trembling, and his breathing was labored.
+He was unprepared for the larger orderly's punch to Clyde's face, which surprised him; however, he was no more surprised than Clyde.
 The burly orderly crossed Clyde's ankles, bent his legs back at the knees, and rested his heavy body on them to prevent Clyde from flailing.
-The straightjacket was still clasped and not properly prepared for use.
+The straightjacket was still clasped and not adequately prepared for use.

-“Which way does it go?”
-The lanky orderly asked, unsure which part of the jacket he was holding.
+"Which way does it go?"
+The lanky orderly asked, unsure which part of the jacket he held.

 "I think front to back.
 Undo the snaps.
 Hurry because he's getting squirmy."

-At 6’ 3”, 275 lbs. the burly orderly was planning on using every inch of leverage and inflict some serious pain on Clyde.
+At 6' 3", 275 lbs., the burly orderly was planning to use every inch of leverage and inflict severe pain on Clyde.
 Stretching his torso while he was anchoring his hips down.
 Clyde yelped in pain.
-Unsure of what he was doing the lanky orderly clumsily fumbled with the jacket trying to determine the best method of getting it on quickly.
+Unsure of what he was doing, the lanky orderly clumsily fumbled with the jacket, trying to determine the best method of getting it on quickly.

 Clyde was in agony.
 His body was awkwardly twisted and contoured into positions that he never experienced before today.

-The lanky orderly frantically scanned the jacket and began undoing anything that had a clasp on it.
-In no particular order he managed to undo all the straps and unsnap the buttons.
-He struggled to get the jacket over Clyde but once he did he awkwardly buckled the rear clasping sleeves.
+The lanky orderly frantically scanned the jacket and began undoing anything with a clasp.
+In no particular order, he managed to undo all the straps and unsnap the buttons.
+He struggled to get the jacket over Clyde, but he awkwardly buckled the rear clasping sleeves once he did.

 All three of them were exasperated.
-They laid on the floor beside each other recovering from the arduous ordeal they all experienced.
-After a few minutes the burley orderly looked over at Clyde.
+They lay on the floor beside each other, recovering from the arduous ordeal they all experienced.
+After a few minutes, the burley orderly looked over at Clyde.

-“You good?”
-The burly orderly was asking in what seemed to be a brief moment of humanity.
+"You good?"
+The burly orderly asked in what seemed to be a brief moment of humanity.

 "Yes," Clyde barely said.